cloud-demo-projects/demo-fullstack/README.md

 - Terraform for IaC to build/change/destroy the k8 infrastructure
 - Bicep for deploying the prerequiste storage account
 - Hadolint for Dockerfile linting
-- Aqua Trivy for image scan
+- Aqua Trivy for image static scan
 - Google container structure test

 # Prerequisites